1903 CE Indian Immigration to North America Begins

 1923 CE Bhagat Singh Thind Denied Citizenship

-Bhagat Singh Thind came to the United States in 1912 and served in the U.S. Army during World War I. A naturalized citizen, Thind’s citizenship was revoked by the provisions of the 1917 act.
+Bhagat Singh Thind came to the United States in 1912 and served in the U.S. Army during World War I. Although Thind was a naturalized citizen, his citizenship was revoked by the provisions of the 1917 act.
 This rescinsion, upheld by the United States Supreme Court in 1923, had devastating consequences for Sikhs.

 1938 CE India League of America Established